benjamincrozat/content/posts/laravel-interview-questions.md

 [LinkedIn](https://www.linkedin.com) is an excellent platform for looking for a programming job.
 Even with little experience, recruiters will spontaneously contact you.

 LinkedIn lets you add your work experience and other information about you, which anyone can see.
 You can even generate a PDF version of your profile, which some recruiters will request.
+Make sure your profile photo looks professional.
+You can either schedule a shooting with a professional photographer (which can be quite expensive), or use a service such as [HeadshotPro](/recommends/headshotpro) that will generate something even better than what most photographers can do.

-It also lists the latest job offers for developers.
-You can apply to most of them from LinkedIn, which is convenient.
+LinkedIn also lists the latest job offers for developers.
+You can apply to most of them from there, which is convenient.

 ### Be prepared to answer any interview question; keep your skills sharp